JanHerca/urantiapedia/output/wikijs/en/article/Dominique_Ronfet/Etre_sensible_au_circuit_de_Personnalite.md

 — We must listen as much as we act.

 If we do not develop our ability to listen to what is foreign to us, our intellectual and artistic curiosity and thus maintain our desire to seek ourselves, we will not be able to be open to this circuit of Personality.
 And therefore to think... for ourselves.
 We will only repeat the same “magic” phrases in a loop, the same modes of thought, in a hypnotic way, which our primitive mind adores.
-Let us be creative with ourselves, let us learn self-awareness! ([UB 16:6.9](/en/The_Urantia_Book/16#p6_9)).
+Let us be creative with ourselves, let us learn self-awareness! (<a id="a96_461"></a>[UB 16:6.9](/en/The_Urantia_Book/16#p6_9)).

 This is the only way we can get closer to our Creator.